 - The pilot of NBC's Dracula offhandedly mentions that the Ripper was a myth.
 The Order of the Dragon created him to cover up the murders committed by a vampire who'd been stalking the streets of London.
 They were the ones who sent the letters to the press and even mutilated the corpses so that no one could tell they'd been fed on.

 - Forever: During an episode featuring a Serial Killer copying various other famous serial killers, including Jack, flashbacks show that Henry was the doctor who examined the bodies of Jack's victims.
 Likewise, Adam also claims to have been in London at that time, implying that he was the Ripper, though this is never actually confirmed.

-- Screaming Lord Sutch's "Jack The Ripper", which has been covered by many other artists, including the Gruesomes, the White Stripes, and the Fuzztones.
+- Screaming Lord Sutch's "Jack The Ripper", which has been covered by many other artists, including the Gruesomes, The White Stripes, the Fuzztones, and The Horrors.

 - Oddly enough, one without saying Jack The Ripper, Lordi's Blood Red Sandman, in which, Mr. Lordi claims to be Jack The Ripper by the way of using an alternative press nickname from the time, The Leather Apron.

 - Nick Cave did a song entitled "Jack The Ripper", which, ironically enough, is not a Murder Ballad.

 - Iced Earth song "Jack" was inspired by Jack the Ripper.

 - There is a deathcore band called Whitechapel, named presumably in reference to the area in which the murders were carried out.

 - Thin Lizzy's "Killer on the Loose" makes many references to Jack the Ripper